The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 - Growing Hoya from seeds is a time-consuming method.

-- You need to take care of it for 4-5 weeks at a minimum with proper and constant watering.
+- You need to take care of it for 4-5 weeks with proper and constant watering.

 2. Propagate Hoya by Stem Cutting

-Propagating Hoya from stem cutting is one of the easiest methods with a very high success rate which is quite assuring.
+Propagating Hoya from stem cutting is one of the easiest methods with a very high success rate.

 Here are the steps to grow your Hoya from stem cutting.

-Step 1: Select the stem wisely and ensure its length is at least 4-5 inches long.
+- Select the stem wisely and ensure it is 4-5 inches long.
 Cut them close to the mother plant.

-Step 3: Place the stem in soil with rich nutrients; make sure the soil is moist before plant it.
-Or, you can place the stem in a glass that is half-filled with water.
+- Place the stem in rich soil with rich nutrients; ensure it is moist before planting it.
+Or, you can place the stem in a glass half-filled with water.

-Step 4: In the damp soil you prepared to plant your Hoya, bury the stem from the bottom.
+- In the damp soil you prepared, plant your Hoya, and bury the stem from the bottom.

-Step 5: In the case of water, make sure to change the water in the glass every 2-3 days to avoid rotting the stem.
+- In the case of water, change the water in the glass every 2-3 days to avoid rotting the stem.

-Step 6: Place the pot with the stem in indirect light.
-Make sure it doesn’t receive any direct sunlight as it would leave it dry and dead in a few days.
+- Place the pot with the stem in indirect light.
+Ensure it doesn’t receive direct sunlight, as it would leave it dry and dead in a few days.

 - Water-based propagation decreases the possibility of watering issues, fungal infection, and humidity.

-- Even a little stem has the ability to sprout a new plant.
+- Even a little stem can sprout a new plant.

 - Some of the cuttings may not be able to develop roots.